-If the new degree program includes the addition of a course, or courses, taught outside of their home department of the degree program, then the outside department(s) should provide a letter of support should be requested.
+If the new degree program includes the addition of a course, or courses, taught outside of their home department of the degree program, then the outside department(s) should provide a letter of support.
 Email communication is considered appropriate.

 PROPOSED 4-LETTER ABBREVIATION